Updated for Xcode 13.2

 let score = 10

-Integers can be really big – past billions, past trillions, past quadrillions, and well into quintillions.
-They also be really small, because they can also hold negative numbers up to quintillions.
+Integers can be really big – past billions, past trillions, past quadrillions, and well into quintillions, but they they can be really small too – they can hold negative numbers up to quintillions.

 When you’re writing out numbers by hand, it can be hard to see quite what’s going on.
 For example, what number is this?